bodo-run/bodo/README.md

 # `bodo`

+> [!WARNING]
+> This project is currently in development and is not ready for production use.
+It's open source just so I can use free CI!

 A task runner with intuitive organization and powerful features.

 > The name "bodo" comes from Farsi, meaning "run," and it's fast to type on a QWERTY keyboard.